Karl Wiik: Expulsion and imprisonment

-In 1940 he and five other Social Democratic MPs were expelled from the Social Democratic Party because of their leftist orientation.
-The six expelled MPs formed the short-lived Socialist Parliamentary Group, all of whose members spent the years 1941 to 1944 in prison because of their unrelenting opposition to the Continuation War.
+In 1940 he and five other Social Democratic MPs were expelled from the Social Democratic Party over their agitation for civil liberties and support for friendlier relations with the Soviet Union.
+The six expelled MPs formed the short-lived Socialist Parliamentary Group.
+All of whose members spent the years 1941 to 1944 in prison, because they were convicted of treason against the Nazi collaborationist government during the Continuation War.

-Upon their release from prison in September 1944 after the armistice with the Soviet Union, Wiik and the other formerly jailed members of the Socialist Parliamentary Group were among the founders of the Finnish People's Democratic League (SKDL), a united front organization of the Finnish radical left dominated in practice by the SKP.
+Upon their release from prison in September 1944 after the armistice with the Soviet Union, Wiik and the other formerly jailed members of the Socialist Parliamentary Group were among the founders of the SKDL, a united front organization of the Finnish radical left dominated in practice by the SKP.
+Shortly after joining the SKDL, Wiik came into conflict with the SKP over his open advocacy of socialism, as the SKP feared that mentioning socialism in the programme could drive away voters.
+Wiik, in contrast, wrote that "For me, Socialism is the most important thing; one must not sell it in order to win a few bourgeois votes."

 Death and legacy

-Karl Wiik died on 26 June 1946 in Helsinki.
+K. H. Wiik died on 26 June 1946 in Helsinki.
 He was 63 years old at the time of his death.

-Wiik's papers, including an extensive diary, are housed by the National Archive of Finland.
+Wiik's papers, including an extensive diary, are housed by the People's Archive.